 During the internship the graduate has two supervisors: (i) the internship supervisor (a staff member of the host firm/institution) who offers guidance on work activities and provides feedback on performance; and (ii) a Wageningen university supervisor with whom the graduate regularly discusses the progress in her/his work activities during the internship.

-Student fees for the academic year 2017-18 are set to 6,000€. Τo secure your place on the course you must lodge a 1,000 deposit with us within four weeks of receiving your offer.
+Student fees are set to 6,000€. Τo secure your place on the course you must lodge a 1,000 deposit with us within four weeks of receiving your offer.
 The deposit is non-refundable, unless the conditions of your offer are not met.
 Fees are paid in either one, two or three installments.

-Every academic year TIME grants full or partial scholarships to a maximum of 10% of its perspective students.
-A full scholarship is to imply a full fee waiver only, and it does not cover living expenses.
+Every academic year TIME grants scholarships to its participants.
 The criteria for a scholarship rest on academic merit.

 The average monthly living cost at Rethymnon or Nicosia is between 600€ and 1,000€ depending on choices made.
 This living cost includes accommodation and reasonable living expenses.